Home Mold Inspections in Michigan: When, Why, and What to Expect

 Here’s something many homeowners don’t realize: mold isn’t always covered by insurance.
 In fact, some policies exclude mold damage entirely if it results from unresolved maintenance issues, slow leaks, or high humidity.
 Insurers may deny claims if they believe the mold growth was preventable or if the homeowner delayed action.

 This is why timing is everything.
 When you catch mold early and document the issue through a professional inspection, you have a much better chance of proving your case to your insurance company.
-Prompt reporting also makes it easier for contractors like Titus Restoration to coordinate directly with adjusters and provide clear documentation to support your claim.
+Prompt reporting also makes it easier for contractors like Titus Contracting to coordinate directly with adjusters and provide clear documentation to support your claim.

 What to Expect During a Professional Mold Inspection